DevopediaOrg/express-blog/README.md

 # 2. Generate App Structure (br0.2)

-**Express Generator** is an easy way to initialize an Express app since it provides the basic scaffolding.
-You can install it by running `npm install` since we've already recorded `express-generator` as a dev dependency.
-To learn more, visit the [Dependency Manager](https://devopedia.org/dependency-manager) article on Devopedia.
+In a real-world app, code will be organized in a modular way so that it's easy to maintain.
+While Express does not recommended any folder structure, **Express Generator** is an easy way to initialize an Express app.
+The generator provides the basic scaffolding.
+This generator provides the `express` command-line tool.

-**Do not** run this command since app has already been created for you in advance: `express --view=hbs app`.
+For this exercise, we don't really need to install the generator since the folder structure is already created using the command `express --view=hbs app`. **Do not** run this command.
+This is only for your information.
 This command creates the basic code for building an Express app.
 Option `--view=hbs` tells the generator that we'll be using Handlebars templating.
 Module `hbs` describes itself as "Express view engine wrapper for Handlebars".

-We longer need Express Generator and other node modules at the top folder.
-We can therefore delete folder `node_modules/` and file `package_lock.json`.
+Note that we have organized the app within the `app/` folder.
 To install Express and other modules within the `app/` folder, and start the server, run these commands:
 ```
 cd app
 npm install